Zack Fair: Appearances

-Zack had only a small role in the original Final Fantasy VII.
-He is first mentioned by name in Gongaga, his hometown, where his parents are oblivious as to what became of him after he left to join SOLDIER, and are worried for his safety after not hearing from him for years.
+Zack had a small role in the original Final Fantasy VII.
+He is first mentioned by name in Gongaga, his hometown, where his parents do not know what happened to him after he left to join SOLDIER, and are worried for his safety after not hearing from him for years.
 It is at this point that Aerith explains Zack was her first love.
-Cloud later realizes that some of his memories and even aspects of his personality were actually Zack's, and not his own.
-Flashbacks reveal that both Zack and Cloud battled Sephiroth after he burned the town of Nibelheim upon discovering he was the result of a scientific experiment.
+Cloud later realizes that some of his memories and aspects of his personality were actually Zack's, and not his own.
+Flashbacks reveal that both Zack and Cloud battled Sephiroth after he burned down the town of Nibelheim upon discovering he was born from a scientific experiment.
 After Cloud defeated Sephiroth, both Zack and Cloud were taken to be used in experiments by Shinra.
-Eventually, Zack woke up and was able to escape with a semi-conscious Cloud to the city Midgar, but on the edge of the city, he was gunned down by Shinra troops.
-While Zack's and Cloud's flashback escape is optional in the North American and European releases of Final Fantasy VII and the Japanese International version, it was originally planned to be shown once Cloud discovered the results of Shinra's experiments.
+Eventually, Zack awoke and was able to escape with a semi-conscious Cloud to the city of Midgar, but on the edge of the city, Shinra troops gunned him down.
+While the flashback showing Zack's and Cloud's escape is optional in the North American and European releases of Final Fantasy VII and the Japanese International version, it was originally planned to be shown once Cloud discovered the results of Shinra's experiments.

 Zack's character and backstory is expanded upon throughout the Compilation of Final Fantasy VII.
 In the prequel game Before Crisis, Zack supports Shinra in their fight against the eco-terrorist group AVALANCHE.
-During the game, two of his SOLDIER acquaintances are captured and experimented upon, and though Zack is able to bring them back to their senses, he is unable to save them.
-Zack also makes an appearance during the chapter covering the Nibelheim incident, and later as a boss character when he and Cloud are fugitives from Shinra and are being pursued by the Turks.
-The OVA Last Order: Final Fantasy VII follows Zack and Cloud's journey to Midgar with flashbacks of the Nibelheim incident.
+During the game, two of his SOLDIER acquaintances are captured and experimented upon, and Zack is able to bring them back to their senses but is unable to save them.
+Zack also appears during the chapter covering the Nibelheim incident, and later as a boss character when he and Cloud are fugitives from Shinra and are being pursued by the Turks.
+The OVA Last Order follows Zack and Cloud's journey to Midgar with flashbacks of the Nibelheim incident.
 Zack also has a small role in the film sequel Advent Children, where most of his appearances are flashbacks from Cloud's point of view.
-He also appears at the end of the film, where he and the now deceased Aerith speak to Cloud.
-In the director's cut version, Advent Children Complete, his role is expanded, and he makes an appearance during Cloud's battle with Sephiroth.
-His death is also shown in the film, where he gives Cloud the Buster Sword and tells him to become his "living legacy".
+He also appears at the end of the film, where he and Aerith speak to Cloud.
+In the director's cut version, Advent Children Complete, his role is expanded, and he appears during Cloud's battle with Sephiroth.
+His death is also shown, where he gives Cloud the Buster Sword and tells him to become his "living legacy".